 EDS is currently being developed for use with US Next Generation Air Transportation System (NextGen) advanced technology goals analyses and to support the future International Civil Aviation Organization (ICAO) Committee on Aviation Environmental Protection (CAEP) analyses.
 EDS is intended for use in conjunction with both APMT and AEDT.

-The EDS Development Team consists of the Georgia Institute of Technology under the auspices of the FAA/ Transport Canada/ NASA- sponsored PARTNER Center of Excellence.
+The EDS Development Team consists of the Georgia Institute of Technology under the auspices of the FAA/ Transport Canada/ NASA- sponsored PARTNER and ASCENT Centers of Excellence.